 Your data is important, so back it up

 If your data is important to running your business then it needs backing up, even if you’re running your entire infrastructure in the Cloud, you need a backup.
 Running a business without a backup strategy is like driving a car without a seatbelt or insurance.

-When it comes to backup solutions we recommend Afi.ai, not only is it by far the fastest backup solution on the Google Marketplace it’s also extremely accurate, and when it comes to backing up that’s critical.
+When it comes to backup solutions Patronum Backup (powered by Afi) is not only the fastest backup solution on the Google Marketplace it’s also extremely accurate, and when it comes to backing up that’s critical.

 Free archived users

-As part of your offboarding process, you can be happy in the knowledge that you can delete inactive user accounts from Google Workspace and still have their backed up data available in Afi.
-Deleted users will appear in Afi in the “archived” status, and their data can be restored to any other account, exported offline, searched and previewed online.
+As part of your offboarding process, you can be happy in the knowledge that you can delete inactive user accounts from Google Workspace and still have their backed up data available #.
+Deleted users will appear in the backup in the “archived” status, and their data can be restored to any other account, exported offline, searched and previewed online.
 What’s more, archived users are free and without retention limits.

 One time Archive v Back up